 What’s fascinating and really noteworthy here is that travelers and readers of travel writing expect more “truth in travel” than they do of truth in other industries…banking and politics included!
 Why?
 Because travel promises an awakening and a spirituality that one can’t achieve by voting for a senator, depositing a check, or even doing downward dog at the neighborhood yoga studio.
 Travel is the ultimate nirvana.
 The antidote to the everyday.
 The alleged enemy of busy.
 Travel claims to be transformative and prophetic and nobody more than those of us on the industry’s inside shout it louder.
 Whether it’s a false prophet remains to be seen.
 Are the days of equating truth with travel over?
 Let’s hope not.
 But it’s time for hoteliers, restaurateurs, tourists, honeymooners, and writers and editors of travel magazines, guidebooks, blogs and newspapers to start being more truthful about travel, both with ourselves and with others.
 To be clear, I don’t mean who pays for what.
 I mean being accountable on an environmental level for what happens while “there.”
 Let’s face it.
 What happens in Vegas, does not stay in Vegas.
 It never did.

 In another important book I read in 2013, How Bad Are Bananas by Mike Berners-Lee, I learned more about the specific metrics behind travel’s carbon footprint.
 Flying roundtrip from L.A. to Barcelona burns around 3.4 tons of CO2.
 Quadruple that if you fly business class.
 Berners-Lee suggests that the ideal carbon lifestyle uses 10 tons of CO2 per year, so three of these flights (in economy) are a whole year’s worth of 10-ton Carbon Living.
 For those who need a more tangible picture, 3.4 tons of CO2 is equivalent to 1 ton of fertilizer, or 340,000 plastic bags, or having one child.
 The news worsens.
 The burnt fuel to power airplanes is three times worse for the environment than the fuel used on the ground.
 So for frequent flyers like myself who pride themselves on not driving SUVs, this is not good.
 Flying is one of the worst things you can do ecologically.
 (This does not excuse SUV drivers!)
 In the book, Berners-Lee meticulously tallies the carbon footprint of everything from a tomato and a text message to a night in a hotel and Christmas excess, to the world’s data centers and a war.
 He also takes on some environmental arguments surrounding disposable diapers, bicycles, burgers, and synthetic fibers that make for interesting contrarian reading.
 More important, he shows us how to cut down.
 No brainers like simply turning off the lights remain one of the most impactful things you can do to significantly reduce.
 A 100-Watt bulb produces 1,100 pounds of CO2 per year.
 Leaving the lights on when you exit a room is “the cheapest way to trash the planet,” he says.
 Hotel rooms count!
-So do smart energy bulbs.
+So do smart energy bulbs league of legends.
 Just don’t use something when you’re not there to really use it.
 Simple.

 I try hard to keep a low carbon footprint.
 I don’t drive a car, I don’t have kids or pets, I recycle, reduce, reuse, compost, eschew waste, and live in Switzerland, one of the most eco-friendly countries in the world.
 (In Zürich, bikes are the norm, the lake-water is drinkable, we have a new city-wide compost system, and our garbage costs are based on our personal output.
 Why isn’t the rest of the developed world doing this?)
 Don’t get me wrong.
 Like everyone, I’m a consumer and part of the problem.
 I consider myself an environmentalist, but in 2013 I traveled to and in 18 countries (including my home of Switzerland).
 I visited 76 destinations on 91 separate trips and accrued 96,117 air miles, which is just under 25 tons of CO2.
 That’s absolutely terrible!
 Is there another way to do this job or must I consider changing careers?
 I don’t know.
 It costs me $189.43 to offset it at www.carbonfund.org, but I hope there are soon more creative ways to offset.
 Throwing money at your lifestyle’s wasteful habits seems ultimately hollow.
 The ancient Greeks had a word for it: iatrogenic, which means sicknesses you get from visiting the doctor.
 I’m not an environmental scientist, but throwing money at any sort of fund when you continue to lead a wasteful life just seems to perpetuate the problems.